codeforamerica/rap-sheet-assistant/README.md

 Because the OCR step is the slowest and most expensive step in the process, the tests will automatically cache the OCR results as a text file `page_#.txt` for each page.
 If a text file exists, the OCR will not be run, the text file will be used instead.
 To clear the cache, simply delete the `.txt` files from the subfolder.

+**Creating test images for the test suite:**
+If you have a PDF of a RAP sheet and you would like to create jpgs of each page for the test suite to consume, you can run `rake upload_test_images["my_test_rap_sheet"]`, where `my_test_rap_sheet.pdf` is the name of the file you wish to convert.
+This will create a file for each page and upload it to a folder in your S3 bucket with the name provided.